lrq3000/hexiano/README.md

 - __CC.java__ manages the CC messages number correspondance with their name and print the label on ModifierKeys.

 - __Instrument.java__ manages the sound, it plays the notes you hear when you press a key.
+It also extrapolates missing notes sounds by modulating existing sounds playback rate (=frequency), and the velocity effect.
 It is an abstract class that must be implemented by other instruments.
     * _Piano.java_ is the standard (and only for now) piano instrument.
 It simply plays the ogg files in res/raw/
     * _GenericInstrument.java_ is a generic instrument which provides a neat facility to automatically discover and load external instruments by using soundbanks from your SD Card.